 Unfortunately, at the time of booking we did not realize this group has values that are in conflict with our embracement of diversity among our employees and guests, including people of different cultures, lifestyles, creeds, nationalities, races and ages.
 We are also concerned that providing meeting space and rooms to this group could be disruptive to our other guests’ enjoyment of Tenaya Lodge and the services we provide to those guests.

 As the Virginia Dare Winery’s current owner, Coppola could easily have changed its name and told a compelling story about his reasons for doing so.
 But he appears to be so entranced by his childhood memory (the “pretty blond girl who seemed out of a fairy tale”) that he’s blind to the downside of the name.
-Likewise, he’s so smitten with the story of Werowocomoco story that he can’t see how difficult and confusing the name is to his customers.
+Likewise, he’s so smitten with the Werowocomoco story that he can’t see how difficult and confusing the name is to his customers.
 The ego trip doesn’t stop with naming: According to the Chronicle, the restaurant has no executive chef.
 Coppola himself is designing the menu.

 I have great respect for Francis Ford Coppola as a filmmaker, and people who know wine seem to think he’s a savvy winemaker, too.
 But with Werwocomoco and Virginia Dare, he has chosen names that are misguided and, to put it charitably, skunked.
 They are not assets, and should be reconsidered.